INTERVIEW WITH Bor Simms

 Q. You stayed outside the gallery system.
 Do you think you might stay unknown?
 Did you try to be represented by galleries?

-I wanted to keep my work so that it could be seen, and only sell it if it stayed available to the public.
-Art is for everybody.
-It was kind of accidental keeping all my work.
 I only made about 5 paintings in 20 years and they’re important to me at least.
-Once I’d decided not to sell work conventionally I was on a path that I’ve continued until now, hoping that, if my work deserves it, it will go directly to museums and be available to the public.
+Once I’d decided not to sell work conventionally I was on a path that I’ve continued until now, hoping that, if my work deserves it, it will go to collections available to the public.